 8 Champions League ties that were classics due to the away goals rule

-There are logical and legitimate sporting arguments to get rid of the rule – very well made by Ian Hawkey in The Blizzard – not least that travel between European countries has come a long way in the past 56 years.
+There were logical and legitimate sporting arguments to get rid of the rule – very well made by Ian Hawkey in The Blizzard – not least that travel between European countries has come a long way in the past 56 years.

-But a cynic might suggest that the decision has been made as a result of UEFA’s desire to see more games go to extra time, with the advertising revenue that comes with it.
+But a cynic might suggest that the decision was made as a result of UEFA’s desire to see more games go to extra time, with the advertising revenue that comes with it.

 Deportivo La Coruna 5-4 AC Milan (2004)